imperionite/cp1ms1/MS1.md

 - **Testing Limitations**: Testing will be concentrated on validating the functionality of employee data presentation, work hour calculation, and salary computation.
 Thorough system-wide testing or performance optimization will be out of scope for this phase.

 - **Optional Features**: Any features that are not explicitly stated in the Phase 1 requirements will be considered optional elements.
 Their implementation will depend on time availability after fulfilling all mandatory requirements and will not be prioritized.
-Furthermore, optional features will only be implemented if the sole developer chooses to implement them.
+Implementation of optional features will be at the discretion of the developer, based on available time and resources.

 - **Mentor Suggestions**: The developer welcomes mentoring and feedback from the mentor and will actively seek their comments and suggestions during mentoring sessions.
-Any features suggested by the mentor that fall outside the original Phase 1 requirements will be carefully considered.
-However, due to time constraints and the focus on core Phase 1 objectives, the final decision on whether to implement such suggestions will be based on a careful assessment of their impact on the project's timeline, feasibility, and alignment with the learning objectives.
+All suggestions will be carefully considered, with implementation decisions based on their impact on the project's timeline, feasibility, learning objectives, and available resources.

 <a name="d"></a>